netlabs-foundation/luthier/doc/sphinx/intro.rst

 In the body of our logic, we are declaring a value (val, which is an immutable variable) that contains the result of transforming the root message, and then we write a statement with it.
 The last expression of the logic block is what the flow should return (in case it is a request-response flow), so here our logic is returning ``response``.
+Note that in the succint version, we are abusing the fact that the last expression of the logic block is returned to skip the val declaration, since we don't actually need to assign it to a value to return it, we just leave it as the last expression in the block.

 ..
 NOTE::